makinacorpus/DbToolsBundle/docs/content/getting-started/installation.md

   <br><small>(previous versions from 2015 are untested but should work)</small>

 ::: info
 The bundle could also work with other database vendors.
-Check out the [database vendors support page](../getting-started/database-vendors).
+Check out the [supported database vendors](../getting-started/database-vendors) page.
 :::

 ## Installation